seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Hannibal!
 I respected with her before I was married
 to her!
 If ever I was respected with her, or she
 with me, let not your worship think me the poor
-duke’s officer.
+duke's officer.
 Prove this, thou wicked Hannibal, or
-I’ll have mine action of battery on thee.
+I'll have mine action of battery on thee.

 **ESCALUS**
-If he took you a box o’ the ear, you might have your
+If he took you a box o' the ear, you might have your
 action of slander too.

 **ELBOW**
 Marry, I thank your good worship for it.
-What is’t
+What is't
-your worship’s pleasure I shall do with this wicked caitiff?
+your worship's pleasure I shall do with this wicked caitiff?

 **ESCALUS**
 Truly, officer, because he hath some offences in him